 An important concept in understanding why branding is your most important asset is realizing that your customers have a choice.
 You could sell the exact same products and services as your competitors, but your customers choose to buy from you.
 It is more than just loyalty.
 They buy from you because of a connection or an emotional attachment to your brand.
 In fact, 94% of people said they’d be highly likely to recommend a brand they were emotionally engaged with (Influencer MarketingHub).

 Knowing what your customers want, how they perceive what you are offering, and what behaviors cause them to buy can help you create the branding experience that brings a premium price.
 Although you can’t quantify the profits directly from your brand, it is the branding that makes the difference as your most powerful asset.

 Treat it with the value it deserves.

-It is essential to take pride in your brand, put your best face and intention into it.
-When you treat it as an asset that will bring success, it will perform.
+It is essential to take pride in your brand, put your best intentions into it from the top down and inside out.
+When you treat it as an asset that will bring the success desired and deserved.
+Remember to #BrandFirst

 If you need ideas of the necessary steps to build your brand, a great place to start is with a consultation with our Chief Brand Strategist, Natasha Davis.
 Schedule an appointment.